Taman Sari (Yogyakarta): Demang Tegis

 The manuscript of Serat Rerenggan mentions the story of Demang Tegis, a Portuguese man said to be one of the architect of Taman Sari.
 According to the manuscript, a strange man suddenly appeared in Mancingan Village (a locality name on the south coast of Java near Parangtritis).
 With long nose, white complexion, and a foreign language, the villagers suspected that the person was some kind of spirit or forest fairy.
 They presented him to the current sultan, Hamengkubuwono II.
 Apparently the sultan found interest in the person and took the strange man as his servant.
 Some years had passed and the man had finally learned to talk in Javanese.
 According to him, he was Portuguese (or in Javanese, Portegis) who was stranded from a shipwreck.
 He also claimed to have been a housebuilder, so the sultan ordered him to erect a fortress.
 Satisfied by the man's work, the sultan gave him the title demang.
 From then on that person was known as Demang Portegis or Demang Tegis.

 There is a controversy whether Demang Tegis was actually the architect of Taman Sari, as the design resembles a hybrid of Javanese and Dutch styles, rather than Portuguese.
+In light of this, P.J.
+Veth commented:

-P.J.
-Veth, in Java – Book III, page 631 wrote, "Local research says that [Taman Sari’s architecture] was designed by either a Spanish or Portuguese engineer, who was stranded off his sunken ship at the southern beach.
+"Local research says that [Taman Sari’s architecture] was designed by either a Spanish or Portuguese engineer, who was stranded off his sunken ship at the southern beach.
 However, [the architecture] that strongly shows Javanese character contradicts this."

 The evidence about Demang Tegis remains an inconclusive, yet the architecture of Taman Sari moved a number of Portuguese experts on architecture and cultural heritage to examine the Taman Sari in 2001.

 The widespread assumption of European influence in the design of Taman Sari has been also challenged by the research of Hélène Njoto-Feillard from the University of Pantheon-Sorbonne, presented in a 2003 conference paper.
 Analysing the historic context and architectural style of the complex, the conclusion is that the creators are most likely local Javanese.
 The absence of any mention of European involvement in the construction of Taman Sari in Dutch historic descriptions is presented as further evidence in support of this hypothesis.